cpietsch/vikus-IIIF-generator/README.md

 # vikus-docker
-This repository contains code to build a VIKUS Viewer Docker instance.
-This instance can be used to view IIIF Collections (Presentation 3.x API) with [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer).
-The code will crawl all manifests in a IIIF Collection (v3) recursively, download an image of each canvas, and save it to disk.
-It will also create spritesheets and extract metadata from manifests.
-The code uses redis cache for manifests and feature vectors.
-The similarity layouts can be generated with UMAP and Rasterfairy.
-There is also a REST Api and websocket real time progress.
+This GitHub Repo contains code to build a VIKUS Viewer Docker instance, which can be used to view IIIF Collections (Presentation 3.x API) with [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer).
+The code crawls all manifests in a IIIF Collection (v3) recursively, downloads images of each canvas, creates spritesheets, extracts metadata, and generates similarity layouts using UMAP and Rasterfairy.
+The code also includes a REST API and websocket for real-time progress updates, and allows for the download of a ZIP archive for the VIKUS Viewer.
+The code uses redis cache for manifests and feature vectors and also extract embeddings with CLIP using huggingface transformers.
-The resulting ZIP archive for VIKUS Viewer can be downloaded.

 <img width="1166" alt="vikusdocker" src="https://user-images.githubusercontent.com/129529/186490880-1dffef6b-ba03-479c-985d-d32941d440b7.png">